Inhakki/rogue/README.md

 Rogue is a lightweight, un-opinionated library that provides helpful javascript classes to create super fast web-based, single-page apps.

-This library is built using fast and native vanilla javascript with NO external dependencies.
+This library is built using native vanilla javascript.
 This means things will process a lot faster than other front-end libraries like jQuery and Dojo and contain a lot less bloat.
 It also supports IE9+ and all modern browsers (including mobile).

+Dependencies include:

+* [RequireJS](http://requirejs.org/) - AMD and dependency management
+* [ElementKit](https://github.com/mkay581/element-kit) - Fast DOM manipulation for Elements

+## API Documentation

+Documentation can be found [here](https://github.com/mkay581/rogue/blob/master/docs).

 ## Usage